jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/formula/Formula.rst

 4. Name - this is a name of a field
 5. Placeholder - this text will be shown in the input box before anything is filled in (can be left empty, field name will be used instead)
 6. Operation - type of operation which will be performed with arguments
-7. Argument (1, 2 and so on, they will appear after operation is selected) - arguments which will be used for calculation.
+7. Argument (1, 2 and so on, will appear after operation is selected) - arguments which will be used for calculation.
 They are parsed in strict order from first to last.
-When you click on argument input dropdown with available fields will appear where you can select them.
-Also it is possible to type in static value.
+If you will click on argument input, dropdown selector with available fields will appear.
+Static values can be typed in directly as well.

 .. note:: You can add more then 2 default arguments by clicking "+ add argument" link

 8. Precision - number of decimal places allowed in field (no limit is applied if left empty)
 9. Search - this attribute specifies if this field should be eligible for mailbox page search

+When all attributres are set, you can click Save button and field will be added.
+You can click field to see its properties and update them.
+Also you can delete the field in same menu.

 .. image:: pic_formula/formulaStructured.png
    :width: 600